JorgePe/randomideas/MIDI-Percussion-Kit/README.md

 This is a bash script that uses an ALSA utility ('aseqdump') to listen to live MIDI events and reacts to the intended ones (like 'Note ON' for the Bass Drum) sending a single char to the python script above.

-It is based on a nice script I found:
+It is based on a nice script I found [here](https://superuser.com/questions/1170136/translating-midi-input-into-computer-keystrokes-on-linux)

 It uses a FIFO file to pass data to the python script.
 I use this trick a lot with my MIDI LEGO instruments, isn't pretty but it works.